Presumption of death: Germany

+The presumed time of death is then determined by the court depending on the type of disappearance.

 India

 Presumption of death is governed by sections 107 and 108 of the Evidence Act, which allows for presumption of death for a person missing for 7 years to be raised in appropriate proceedings before the court.

 Ireland

 If there is strong evidence a missing person is dead the coroner may request an inquest under Section 23 of the Coroners Act 1962.
 If the Minister for Justice grants the inquest then the person may be declared legally dead if that is the outcome of the inquest.
-As an alternative an application may be made to the high court; before 1 November 2019, the general position was that a person needed to be missing for at least 7 years before a person could be treated as dead in the eyes of the law, but exceptionally may be earlier if there is strong implication from the circumstances the person is dead.
+As an alternative an application may be made to the high court; before November 1, 2019, the general position was that a person needed to be missing for at least 7 years before a person could be treated as dead in the eyes of the law, but exceptionally may be earlier if there is strong implication from the circumstances the person is dead.
 This meant that their next of kin were denied any bereavement-related entitlements under any pension, life insurance or social welfare scheme.
-Since 1 November 2019, when the Civil Law (Presumption of Death) Act 2019, commenced, a court can make a "presumption of death order" if it is satisfied that the circumstances suggest that the missing person's death is either virtually certain, or highly probable.
+Since November 1, 2019, when the Civil Law (Presumption of Death) Act 2019, commenced, a court can make a "presumption of death order" if it is satisfied that the circumstances suggest that the missing person's death is either virtually certain, or highly probable.
 If such an order is made and not successfully appealed, it has the same status as a death certificate.